Gamefist/Skuddbot-v2-wiki/Minigames/free-for-all.md

 # Free for All

-{% hint style="warning" %}
-The features mentioned on the page are in BETA!
-These features are not final, may not work and/or show unexpected behaviour at any point!
-[Feedback and bug reports are highly appreciated!](/Help/contact.md)
-{% endhint %}

 ## Introduction
 Free for All is a minigame where multiple users can battle, but only one will emerge victorious!